Skip to Content

 15. Antelope Canyon, Arizona

 Antelope Canyon was formed by erosion, creating a slot canyon.
-Comprised of Navajo sandstone, the canyon exudes beautiful red and orange hues that even a painter couldn’t replicate.
-The textures and colors are a photographer’s paradise.
+Comprised of Navajo sandstone, it exudes beautiful red and orange hues that are a photographer’s paradise.

 Since the canyon lies on Navajo land, travelers can only access it on a tour and tickets often sell out.
 During the rainy season, the canyon fills with a torrent of water, making it extremely hazardous.
 That water erodes the walls, creating a smoother surface.